NOTICE: CHANGES IN EFFECT FROM 1 AUGUST 2022

 - Planning controls up to 31 July 2022: Gosford Local Environmental Plan 2014, Gosford Development Control Plan 2013, Wyong Local Environmental Plan 2013, Wyong Development Control Plan 2013.

 The single LEP applies to the vast majority of the LGA, with a small portion of the local government area being land deferred for further consideration.
-The updating the CCLEP for these deferred lands will be publicly exhibited to the community before the end of 2022.
+The updating the CCLEP for these deferred lands will be publicly exhibited to the community early to mid-2023.
+Council is currently awaiting the Gateway Determination for the Deferred Matters Planning Proposal from the Department of Planning and Environment.
+This is expected to be issued to Council before the end of the year.
+The Gateway Determination will identify the tasks that Council are to complete both prior and during public exhibition.
 At this stage the deferred lands remain subject to The Interim Development Order 122 (IDO 122) and Gosford Planning Scheme Ordinance.
 The Gosford Town Centre remains subject to State Environmental Planning Policy (Precincts Regional) 2021 Pt 5.8 Gosford City Centre.

 Central Coast Local Environmental Plan 2022